DonAurelio/geopython-2021/README.md

 2. Download and install [Vagrant 2.2.15](https://releases.hashicorp.com/vagrant/2.2.15/vagrant_2.2.15_x86_64.msi)
 3. Reboot your computer

 ### Deployment of a Virtual Machine with Vagrant

 Vangrant is a tool that automates the deployment of virtual machines.
 All the details and configuration of the virtual machine is already set for me in the `Vagrantfile`, you can take a look on this.
-On this file I configured an ubuntu based virtual machine, this machien will use two host posts the `8080` for Jupyter Notebooks and `8081` for the open data cube explorer.
+On this file I configured an ubuntu based virtual machine, this machine will use two host ports the `8080` for Jupyter Notebooks and `8081` for the open data cube explorer.
 Make sure this ports are not used by other application on your computer.

 We use a virtual machine in order to easy the deployment of containers and avoid other tecnical details that can take place during the deployment, since this virtual machine is already prepared to do that.
-However, if you are familiar with containers you can skip this section and deploy the open data cube containers directly your system.
+However, if you are familiar with containers you can follow up to the 4 step and go to the next section to deploy the open data cube containers directly on your system.

 1. Download [geopython-2021-main.zip](https://github.com/DonAurelio/geopython-2021/archive/refs/heads/main.zip) repository.
 2. Extract the ZIP file.